Submission Deadline: Friday 28 Apr 2023

 The chart below presents the interquartile range (first quartile 25%, median 50% and third quartile 75%) of the number of citations of articles over time.

-The top authors publishing at International Workshop on Machine Learning for Signal Processing (based on the number of publications) are:
+The top authors publishing at Automated Software Engineering (based on the number of publications) are: